-The installation of additional software is not possible.
-Instead, the product's built-in capabilities and interfaces have to be used to integrate them into overall customer's IT/managed services security concepts (e.g. run Antivirus SW in the virtual host, configure network-based IDS solutions appropriately, etc.)
+The installation of additional software is not supported.
+Instead, the product's built-in capabilities and interfaces should be used to integrate them into the customer's overall IT/managed services security concepts (e.g. run Antivirus SW in the virtual host, configure network-based IDS solutions appropriately, etc.)